thoughtbot/maintaining-open-source-projects/book/05-documentation.md

 * License
 * Contributing

-The mission statement should be short and precise.
-You can assume a minimally informed reader, given that someone who doesn’t know what key concepts used by your project mean probably won’t understand the rest of the document anyway.
-After reading your mission statement users of the library should be well informed about how useful will the project be to their problem, helping them take the decision of learning more about it or looking for better suited alternatives.
+While the Project name is obviously self-explanatory, the subsequent description and mission statement should be short and precise.
+You can assume a minimally informed reader (someone who doesn’t know what key concepts used by your project mean) probably won’t understand the rest of the document anyway.
+After reading your mission statement users of the library should be well informed about how useful the project might be to their problem, helping them take the decision of learning more about it or looking for better suited alternatives.

-“README” is a deliberately capitalized filename to make it easy to identify, drawing users who might not know where to find documentation to read it.
-The `ls` command lists files according to their ASCII order by default, giving relevance to the README over the lowercase filenames in the same directory.
+The reason “README” is a deliberately capitalized filename is to make it easy to identify, to draw in users who might not know where to find documentation to read it.
+Also, in Linux/Unix based environments (often found in many development environments), the `ls` command lists files according to their ASCII order by default, giving relevance to the README over the lowercase filenames in the same directory, furthermore making it easier to find.

 Three examples of excellent README files to draw inspiration from are: